corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/cordapps/reissuing-states.md

 ##### Use case 1: Unlock the reissued states if the original states have not been consumed

 To unlock a reissued state, call the `UnlockReIssuedStates` flow.
 The contract code for reissuance lock objects verifies if the status of the `ReIssuanceLock` object is updated to `INACTIVE`, and that the reissued states can be unencumbered.
-To perform the latter check, an asset exit transaction is added as an attachment - it is serialised and transformed into a `Zip` stream with an entry called `SignedTransaction_[transactionId]`.
+To perform the latter check, an asset exit transaction is added as an attachment - it is serialized and transformed into a `Zip` stream with an entry called `SignedTransaction_[transactionId]`.

 The `UnlockReIssuedStates` flow has the following arguments: